Edo: Tokugawa shogunate

+These projects under Iemitsu not only ensured reliable water supply and sanitation but also transformed Edo’s topography into a structured, resilient urban landscape capable of supporting a rapidly growing population.
+By mid-17th century, Edo had become one of the largest and most systematically planned cities in the world, setting the stage for its peak population and urban complexity in the 18th century.

 Urbanism

 Very quickly after its inception, the shogunate undertook major works in Edo that drastically changed the topography of the area, notably under the Tenka-Bushin (天下普請) nationwide program of major civil works involving the now pacified daimyō workforce.
 The Hibiya cove facing the castle was soon filled after the arrival of Ieyasu, the Hirakawa river was diverted, and several protective moats and logistical canals were dug (including the Kanda river), to limit the risks of flooding.
 Landfill works on the bay began, with several areas reclaimed during the duration of the shogunate (notably the Tsukiji area).
 East of the city and of the Sumida River, a massive network of canals was dug.

 Fresh water was a major issue, as direct wells would provide brackish water because of the location of the city over an estuary.
 The few fresh water ponds of the city were put to use, and a network of canals and underground wooden pipes bringing freshwater from the western side of the city and the Tama River was built.
 Some of this infrastructure was used until the 20th century.